132nd-etcher/REDFROST4/README.md

 1. If time permits (STINGER is SOUTH of BELGIUM): AR box formed by GRG grid B7 (NW corner) to E5 (SE corner);
 1. Otherwise: reactive CAS to support advance STINGER.

-Expect heavy use of FCMs; Northings only will used (cfr.
+Expect heavy use of FCMs; Northings only will be used (cfr.
 GRG).

-Unless otherwqise briefed, all attacks must be made from the EAST, egress to the SOUTH.
+Unless otherwise briefed, all attacks must be made from the EAST, egress to the SOUTH.

 ### Target priorities